 When are performances?

-The choir sings most Sundays during the school year at our host location, Christ Church Episcopal.
-Typically, this is during the 10:30am service, but may also include afternoon or early evening services.
+The choir sings one time each month during the school year at our host location, Christ Church Episcopal.
+Typically, this is at a 5:00pm evening service.
 Other performances occur throughout the school year.

 My child likes music, but I'm not sure they could sing in a choir.

 We evaluate interested students on their potential, not on present skill or technique.
-It takes time for every chorister to become a Choral Academy chorister.
+It takes time for every chorister to become a choral scholar.
 We encourage everyone to at least ‘come and see.’

 My child participates in their school choir, sports, or other activities.
 Can they still participate in the choir?